Kranthi-Guribilli/DS-Implementations-C/README.md

 # Implementation of Data Structures using C:
 # About: 🚀
 * This repository contains implementation of data structures in C
-* Each data structure has it's own seperate README with related explanations and links for further reading.<br>
+* Each data structure has it's own seperate README file with related explanations and links for further reading.<br>

 # Data Structures: